klara-zaskalanova/english-for-designers/04-voice-tone-style/Patagonia.md

 – [What is it about Patagonia](https://medium.com/@amylipner/what-is-it-about-patagonia-306999f2f986)

 - **Direct:** The language and content is unfussy.
 There aren’t many adjectives or descriptors.
 It is a matter-of-fact introduction to new products, but with the natural tie into “less harmful materials” **and** some insight into the Patagonia design process.
 This simple email does a lot of work; it draws back the curtain just enough to invite folks in and see if they are interested in more.

+  > Nothing replaces *wild*.

+  > Not Mars.

 - **Respectful**
 - **Conversational**
+  > **One-Up the Weather**
+  >
+  > What you’re doing, where you’re going and how much you can pack are all serious considerations when deciding what kind of insulation you need.
+Our line of insulated jackets covers every kind of cold.

+  > **Iceland needs you**
+  >
+  > Add your voice to the movement.
+Open net salmon farms have no place in our wild waters. **Sign the petition.**

+  > Dont have an account?
+Create one now.